MansoorMajeed/archived-esc.sh-hugo/content/blog/2016-06-11-roundcube-connection-storage-failed.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2016-06-11T11:07:00Z
+date: "2016-06-11T11:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "roundcube-connection-storage-failed"
+title: Fix 'Roundcube - Connection to storage server failed' error
-title = "Fix 'Roundcube - Connection to storage server failed' error"
+url: roundcube-connection-storage-failed

-+++
+---

 This is going to be a very short post.
 I faced this issue on a Plesk server.
 All of a sudden ( it was after a reboot ), Roundcube stopped working.
 No matter what you do, this is the error you get